3 Tips for Updating Your Compensation Program

-Updating your salary structure in 2011?
+Updating your salary structure?
 Market data discrepancies, pay compression, and alignment with the compensation philosophy are all problems employers experience when updating their compensation programs.
-Here are some tips to deal with these problems.
+Here are some tips to deal with these problems:

 Problem 1: Market data shows discrepancies